-Table 71 Network Setting > NAT > Port Forwarding: Add or Edit
+Table 70 Network Setting > NAT > Port Forwarding: Add or Edit

-LABEL DESCRIPTION Active Click to turn the port forwarding rule on or off.
+Table 7 of Trenth entre entre from an ig.
+7 table en 2am LABEL DESCRIPTION Active Click to turn the port forwarding rule on or off.
 Service Name Enter a name for the service to forward.
-You can use up to 256 printable characters except ["], ['], [$^$], [$^$ WAN Interface Select the WAN interface for which to configure NAT port forwarding rules.
+You can use up to 256 printable characters except ["], [$\$], [ WAN Interface Select the WAN interface for which to configure NAT port forwarding rules.

-Table 71 Network Setting > NAT > Port Forwarding: Add or Edit (continued)
+Table 70 Network Setting > NAT > Port Forwarding: Add or Edit (continued)